drawing

 Final report

-???
-AJUSTER ???
 A report named as 20210727T1030_report.html summarizes your experiment and your results.
 You’ll find links to fastQC results, to mapping quality report, to exploratory analysis of all the samples and finally to pairwise differential expression analyses.
-Interactive plots are included in the report.
-They are very helpful to dig into the results.

 Tip for Windows users